BeFranke/GroupNorm/README.md

 (with variable batch size for the experiments) instead of 64k iterations with a fixed batch size of 128.
 The number of epochs, and the learning rate schedule were again taken from [1], which is similar enough to [2] (dividing the learning rate by 10 at evenly spaced points of the training).
-I used nesterov momentum like recommended in [3].
+I used nesterov momentum like recommended in [3] (TODO currently not).

 While [1] evaluated their models on center 224 x 224 crops of ImageNet and the median of the final 5 epochs' validation error were taken,